MESAHub/mesa/star/test_suite/semiconvection/README.rst

    all values are within tolerances

-Note that the choice made for the inital mixture (a09 in this test case) and for the nuclear reaction network (here: pp_and_cno_extras.net) influence the growth of the convective core.
+Note that the choice made for the initial mixture (a09 in this test case) and for the nuclear reaction network (here: pp_and_cno_extras.net) influence the growth of the convective core.
 The values used in this test case for the